dagraham/etm-tk/etmTk/help/PREFERENCES.md

     @z US/Pacific
     dnlgrhm@gmail.com

-As soon as you enter, for example, "@c" in the editor, a list of possible completions will pop up and then, as you type further characters, the list will shrink to show only those that still match:
+If you enter, for example, "@c" in the editor and press Ctrl-/, a list of possible completions will pop up and then, as you type further characters, the list will shrink to show only those that still match:

 <center>
 ![](images/completion.png "Completion")